What Happens When Your Ex Does Not Comply with Your Divorce Decree

 What contempt charges in divorce are enforceable by contempt?

 And what does contempt of court mean in a divorce?
 Most of the actions our family court lawyers in Fort Worth TX deal with in a contempt setting include child support, visitation and access, along with temporary spousal support and spousal maintenance.
-In addition, actions pertaining to the assets on hand at the time of divorce may be enforceable by contempt.
+In addition, actions pertaining to the division of assets and debts on hand at the time of divorce may be enforceable by contempt.

 For example, if the husband is supposed to receive bank account “A” with $38,000 in the account and the wife drains the account, that $38,000 bank account would be considered an asset on hand at the time of divorce.